 Inheritance.
 This is the most common reason for adult adoption in California.
-Once an adult adopts another adult, they create a parent-child relationship that will be legally recognized so that the adopted person can inherit from the adoptive parent(s).
+Once an adult adopts another adult, they create a parent-child relationship that will be legally recognized.
+This new relationship allows for the adopted person to inherit from the adoptive parent(s).

 Formalizing a parent-child relationship.
 When a previous stepparent-stepchild, foster parent-foster child, or informal parent-child relationship existed, the adult parties may want to formalize the relationship through adoption.

 Perpetual Care.
 If the person to be adopted is of diminished capacity or abilities, adoption may provide a means of assuring him/her of lifetime care under family insurance, as a legal family member, or through inheritance.

 In California, any adult person may adopt another younger person.
 The person being adopted may be unrelated, an adult stepchild, niece, nephew, cousin or grandchild of the adopting person.
 Often in a stepparent situation, when the legal parent’s rights cannot be terminated nor consent obtained, the parties can wait until the minor is 18 and proceed with an California adult adoption for stepparents

 .
 In adult adoptions:

-- Neither the consent of the natural parent or parents of the person to be adopted is required.
+- There is no requirement for consents of the natural parent or parents of the adult person being adopted

-- A Social Services investigation is typically not required.
+- A Social Services investigation is not required.

-- The person being adopted may elect to change his or her name through the adoption proceeding or may elect to keep his or her existing name.
+- The person being adopted may choose to change his or her name through the adoption proceeding.
+They may also choose to keep his or her existing name.

 - Spousal consent is required if a party is married.